sablier-labs/docs/docs/apps/02-features/03-payments.md

 ### Safe multisig support

 Payments are fully integrated with [Safe](https://safe.global).
-Start streaming from the safety and comfort of your multisig wallet.
+Start creating recurring payments from the safety and comfort of your multisig wallet.